G7DAO/diamond-blueprinter/README.md

 facets.
 Using our plug-and-play system, you can create custom contracts that meet your exact needs using battle tested on-chain assets.

 ## Problem
-The most frequently cited deficiency in Web3 Development made by Web3 Developers in the [G7 Industry Report](#) was the lack of commonly used smart contracts that be easily resourced by common use cases that were secure and battle tested.
+The problem experienced by the greatest number of Web3 Developers in the development of Web3 products as cited in the [G7 Industry Report](#) was a lack of off-the-shelf smart contracts that are commonly used.
+The contracts should be easy to find, should be queryable by common use cases, should be secure and should be battle tested.

 ## Solution
 The creation of hundreds of On-chain EIP-2535 Diamond Facets that act as battle tested